 No doubt the best way to find a conveyancing lawyer is to seek feedback from friends or relatives who have actually experience in using the firm you're contemplating using.

 Having had my offer accepted I require leasehold conveyancing in Northolt.
 Before diving in I want to be sure as to the unexpired term of the lease.

 Assuming the lease is recorded at the land registry - and almost all are in Northolt - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 My wife and I have hit a brick wall in negotiating a lease extension in Northolt.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

-Absolutely.
-We can put you in touch with a Northolt conveyancing firm who can help.
+You certainly can.
+We are happy to put you in touch with a Northolt conveyancing firm who can help.

 An example of a Lease Extension decision for a Northolt premises is GFF 1 Holyrood Avenue in May 2014.
 The Tenant wished to acquire a new (extended) lease and applied to the Willesden County Court who granted a vesting order on 20* March2013.
-The Tribunal decied that the premium to be paid was £9,062 This case was in relation to 1 flat.
-The unexpired residue of the current lease was 79 years.
+The Tribunal decied that the premium to be paid was £9,062 This case related to 1 flat.
+The unexpired lease term was 79 years.